mhviet2001/Developing-With-Docker-K8s/README.md

 - ### webapp.yaml

-&nbsp;

-Step 1: Start and check status your Minikube cluster
+### Step 1: Start and check status your Minikube cluster

     minikube start
     minikube status

-Step 2: Create the ConfigMap and the Secrets
+### Step 2: Create the ConfigMap and the Secrets

     kubectl apply -f mongo-config.yaml
     kubectl apply -f mongo-secret.yaml

-Step 3: Create the Deployment and defining the Service
+### Step 3: Create the Deployment and defining the Service

     kubectl apply -f mongo.yaml
     kubectl apply -f webapp.yaml

-Step 4: Check the information of each component in K8s
+### Step 4: Check the information of each component in K8s

 - Check basic information of each component in K8s